johndpope/ethereum-decompile/README.md

 # ethereum-decompile
 Decompiles ethereum bytecode into (marginally) more readable assembly

+Will be updated with more detailed descriptions of the opcodes
 ## How to use:
 * Clone this repo
 * `cd` into its directory